shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Many people asked us that, and these discussions have not been too fruitful.

-First of all, note that a far more efficient way of earning money than working as a grunt software developer, is to request it from people (whether online or in reallife) in exchange for sessions of education and entertainment.
-These have also been called "philosophy / comedy", "geeking out", or even "love / knowledge".
+First of all, note that a far more efficient way for you to earn money than working as a grunt software developer, is to request it from people (whether online or in reallife) in exchange for sessions of "amateur philosophy / comedy".
+These have also been called "education and entertainment", "geeking out", or even "love / knowledge".

 You can think of that as "begging for donations with style".

+Most of the best salaried employees are [geeky](https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/), and will not work on projects they consider unimportant even for obscene wages.
+Geeks are also known as "amateurs": workers who love their work.

+If you still want a job (say because you are bored), then there are many non-software-development openings.

 As a case study, "rindolf" (see [his contact info](https://www.shlomifish.org/me/contact-me/)) encourages you to:

-1. lookup his bank credentials on GitHub, and —
+1. Lookup his bank credentials on GitHub, and —
-2. assuming he has over 30 millions US dollars in the bank, then:
-3. extract 25,000 US dollars , which should allow you to support yourself for many days.
+2. Extract 25,000 US dollars , which should allow you to support yourself for many days.

 (There are similar lists for those of many rich celebrities.)

-Most of the best employees are [geeky](https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/), and will not work on projects they consider unimportant even for obscene wages.
-Geeks are also known as "amateurs", workers who love their work.

-If you still want a job (say because you are bored), then there are many non-software-development openings.

 ### Which music do you listen to while programming?